clemenkok/websitev3/content/articles/overcomingNAT.md

 {{< figure src="/images/archilinkedin.png" title="" >}}

 Originally, I had intended to use REST APIs across our entire architecture.
 This was meant to standardise how our devices talked to our servers and vice versa.
 Soon however, we stumbled into a roadblock.
 I should have realised it earlier, but was prompted by a teamate.
-How would our IoT devices, with dynamic IP addresses, communicate with the servers?
+We had bumped into the NAT Traversal problem.
+How would our IoT devices, without static IP addresses, communicate with the servers?
 The servers had a static IP address thanks to an AWS EC2 Elastic IP Address, but our devices (connected to my mobile hotspot) did not.

+Our devices have dynamic IP addresses because of a technology called Network Address Translation (NAT).
+To conserve the limited number of IPv4 addresses on the public internet, our routers perform NAT, which means that they map private addresses inside a local network to a public IP address.
+But these external public IP addresses are not fixed.

 So, I struck to find a solution.

+### Solving the Problem

 #### Solution A: Port Forwarding